Barmouth railway station: History

-The station (opened in 1867) originally extended further south, with a platform for trains to Dolgellau and Ruabon on the south side of the level crossing.
+The station, opened on 5 June 1867, originally extended further south, with a platform for trains to Dolgellau and Ruabon on the south side of the level crossing.
 This platform became disused following the closure of the Dolgellau line in 1965, but remained in situ with its waiting room until the early 1990s.
-It was demolished to make way for a bus stop and car park.
-The goods yard was redeveloped around the same time by Co-operative Retail Services and, as at Tywyn and Pwllheli, is now occupied by a supermarket.

-Until the 1960s there was a summer service between London Paddington and Pwllheli, via Birmingham Snow Hill, Shrewsbury and Machynlleth.
+The station was resited to its current location on 7 May 1873.

 The station signal box, also on the south side of the level crossing, became disused in the 1980s as the Cambrian Line's traditional signalling system was replaced with radio signalling (RETB).
 After lying derelict for several years, it was moved to on the preserved Llangollen Railway.